Newly understood benefits of polyphenols on the gut microbiome.

 Why Polyphenols are Important Alongside Short Chain Fatty Acids

-Without polyphenols, it appears that more SCFAs find their way into the stool – where they are wasted.
+Without polyphenols, it appears that more SCFA’s find their way in the stool – where they are wasted.

 Alternatively, individuals who consume polyphenol-rich diets will lose less SCFA’s in the stool – and reap more of the metabolic benefits described above.